dead-claudia/thallium/docs/getting-started.md

 ## Using extra flags

-If you ever need extra flags, and don't want to pass them every time, just drop a `.tl.opts` file in your root containing those flags.
-They don't even have to be in the same line, and you can escape any character with a forward slash, including spaces with `\ ` or even a literal forward slash with `\\`.
-Furthermore, comments are supported by preceding them with an unescaped `#`.
-Thallium will notice, and prepend all of those flags to the command line before processing any of them.\* It'll even respawn Node if you pass any arguments for it (like `--harmony` or `--es-staging`).\*\*
+If you ever need extra flags, and don't want to pass them every time, just drop a `.tl.opts` file in your project root containing those flags.
+They may span multiple lines, and you can escape any character with a forward slash, including spaces with `\ ` or the forward slash itself with `\\`.
+Furthermore, comments are supported by starting with an unescaped `#`.
+Thallium will prepend all of the flags in that file to the command line internally before processing anything, so it can even include `--require` and similar.\*

+If you include `--harmony` or other Node-specific or V8-specific flags, it'll even respawn Node for you with the correct flags.
+This means you can add `--harmony-async-functions` to your `.tl.opts` and then use magical async functions throughout your code, one of the latest additions to the language (that one was enabled by default in V8 a version too late to make it into Node 7).

 \* *Well...that's a white lie.
 It works like it does that, but in reality, it still has to parse what was initially passed to find the correct `.tl.opts` file to load.*

-\*\* *Technically, any flag Thallium doesn't understand is passed to Node when Thallium respawns itself.*

 ## Using transpilers

-So, say you use TypeScript, Babel, or even CoffeeScript?
+So, say you prefer TypeScript, Babel, or even CoffeeScript?
 That's perfectly fine, and is supported out of the box.
 First, if you haven't already, install that language's compiler/register hook.
-Let's use TypeScript as an example.
+Let's use TypeScript as an example, with its static types and ES6 module support (which Node doesn't have yet).
 First, let's create a fresh directory.

 ```
 $ npm install --save-dev typescript ts-node